YeonwooSung/OmniRay/README.md

 ![OmniRay Architecture](./assets/imgs/architecture.png)

-Note: This library is still in active development, and is not stable for production.
+Note: This repository is still in active development, and is not stable for production.

 ## ToDo